Surgical Procedures: Prostatectomy

 As with any surgery, there are risks and possible side effects.
 These can be:

-• Reaction to anesthesia (anesthesia is the medication you are given to help you sleep through the surgery, not remember it and to manage pain.
+• Reaction to anesthesia (Anesthesia is the medication you are given to help you sleep through the surgery, to not remember it, and to help with pain.
 Reactions can include wheezing, rash, swelling and low blood pressure).

 • Bleeding, which may or may not require blood transfusions.

-• Blood in the urine.
+• Blood in your urine.

 • Infection.

-• Injury to the surrounding organs.
+• Injury to surrounding organs.

 • Lymphocele (a collection of fluid).